Deerhunter in Our Headlights – Bradford Cox Interview

-On the tail end of an Australian tour which took in Brisbane, Melbourne and Sydney, and included a last minute Atlas Sound show, Deerhunter’s willowy singer-guitarist and stand-up comic in the making Bradford Cox entered the 2ser studios to trade words with Static’s Chris Berkley about all things in the Deerhunter-verse including forgetting lyrics, screaming at his family, the art of the first take, a possible chat show and more.
+On the tail end of an Australian tour which took in Brisbane and Melbourne and included a last minute Atlas Sound show, Deerhunter’s willowy singer-guitarist and stand-up comic in the making Bradford Cox entered the 2ser studios to trade words with Static’s Chris Berkley about all things in the Deerhunter-verse including forgetting lyrics, screaming at his family, the art of the first take, a possible chat show and more.
 (Bradford would front Deerhunter for a gig in Sydney later that evening rounding off a wildly successful couple of weeks for the band.)

 And joining us in the studio on Static this evening it is a pleasure and a privilege to have Bradford Cox from Deerhunter.
 Welcome to Sydney!